 Southern-Style Taco Soup is something I discovered when I lived down South in Atlanta.
-My friend’s Mom (a great Southern cook from Alabama) made this for us one winter night and it was strangely delicious – similar to chili yet a warm flavorful soup with corn, black beans, kidney beans and green chilies and diced tomatoes.
+My ex-boyfriend’s Mom (a great Southern cook from Alabama) made this for us everytime we came home to visit on a chilly winter night and it was completely delicious – similar to chili yet a warm flavorful soup with corn, black beans, kidney beans and green chilies and diced tomatoes.
 The key is the taco seasoning and ranch salad dressing mix – it gives it tons of flavor and a creamy consistency.
 Top it off with corn chips, sour cream, jalapenos and grated sharp cheddar and you’ve got a hearty soup that eats like a meal.
 Delish!

 2 lbs ground beef